Rakshithraj14/Mnist/README.md

 - Downloads 4 MNIST files (images and labels)
 - Converts them into NumPy arrays
-- Saves everything into one file: `mnist.pkl`
+- Saves everything into one file: `mnist.py`